SFTCP1/crc_tables/README.md

 # crc_tables
-CRC_Tables is the collection of CRC Lookup Tables to view them, by arrays.
+CRC_Tables is the collection of CRC Lookup Tables to view them, split them and insert them.

 Take a look at some CRC Lookup Tables for the different polynomials that i generated the table using lookup table calculation